 Severe Weather Policy

-Fairgoers may choose to receive severe weather alerts via text message.
-Those wishing to receive the alerts must text ‘FAIR’ to 75782.
+Fairgoers may choose to receive severe weather alerts via text message, text 'ISF2017' to 69310.
+You can also get general Fair alerts at ‘FAIR’ to 75782.

 A severe weather announcement will be communicated over the grounds wide paging system alerting fair patrons to seek cover in the nearest building.
 The announcement will be repeated every two minutes.